 The intense connection with nature is more ethereal here, from the reflection of a peak in a mirror-calm bay to the pink glow of the Austral sunset and the moonlight falling on the gently crackling pancake ice that forms as the surface of the sea freezes.

-Then there’s the wildlife.
+Then there’s the wildlife in Antarctica.
 Witness thousands of fluffy penguin chicks, the blow of a whale, and a seal pup nestled against its mother.
 Stop, listen, and take in the barking of the seals, the squawking of the penguins, the visceral rumble of a calving glacier, and the whistle of the wind.

 Finally, the mere knowledge that all this life is thriving in such extreme circumstances is enough to make you stop and reflect.

 The White Continent is the coldest, driest, iciest, and windiest place on the planet.
 Technically, it’s a desert, with just 6.5 inches of precipitation every year.
 Coming here is an adventure, regardless of the level of comfort in which you travel.

 It’s exciting, challenging, and life-affirming.
 A few research stations and abandoned huts aside, there are no human settlements.
 The sense of aloneness is like nowhere else.